-A lease break is when your landlord terminates your lease completely and signs a new lease with a new renter.
-You no longer have any claim on the apartment and you are no longer responsible for rent payments.
+A lease break is when your landlord agrees to terminate your lease completely and signs a new lease with a new renter.
+You no longer have any claim on the apartment, and you are no longer responsible for rent payments.

-Your landlord is not required to let you break your lease.
-He or she is only required — depending on your state - to let you sublet or transfer your lease to another, equally qualified tenant.
+Probably not.
+This is one of the biggest misconceptions renters have.
+A lease is a contract, meaning that it's designed to be hard to get out of—unless both sides agree.
+In most cases, your landlord is not required to let you break your lease.
 For this reason, landlords usually charge high fees in exchange for letting you break the lease.
-These fees range from one month to three months of rent.
+These fees range from one to three months' rent.

 The information provided on this website does not, and is not intended to, constitute legal advice.

 Have a specific question that's not answered in one of our Learn articles?
 Submit it here and we might be able to create a new article.